crunchy-labs/crunchy-cli/README.md

 # 🗒️ Notice

+Sometimes the download stops without a reason on linux and does not go further.
+In this case the `tmpfs` / `/tmp` directory may be full.
+Execute `df /tmp` to see how much of the space is used.

 I would really appreciate if someone rewrites the complete cli.
 I'm not satisfied with it's current structure but at the moment I have no time and no desire to do it myself.

 # ⚖ License